-Port Moody is located on the waters known as Burrard Inlet.
+Port Moody is located on the waters known as Burrard Inlet in the Metro Vancouver area of Vancouver, Coast & Mountains.
 In fact, this is as far east as the Inlet goes as it flows in from the Salish Sea beyond the city of Vancouver.
 The tidal waters provide opportunities to see wildlife including sea lions, seals, ducks, herons and many other birds.
 The area around this Inlet is called Rocky Point Park.
 A walking and biking trail surround the waters dipping through forests, crossing the water on a narrow boardwalk, offering a place to spot spawning salmon at the right time of year, and stopping at a sandy swimming beach.
 A wooden pier with hanging flower baskets and seating attracts those who want to watch the pleasure boats launching and kayakers go off on excursions.

 Port Moody is a growing community but one that has kept its charm.
 Newport Village, opposite city hall, has a collection of boutiques and unique shops as well as eateries, delicious ice cream and more.
 The old town has kept much of its historical feel with shops and dining adventures plus there are several small craft breweries close by.
 And there are art galleries and studios located throughout the community.

 Belcarra Regional Park is nearby and brings locals and visitors alike to enjoy its beaches, trails, and a unique floating walkway around Sasamat Lake.
 The wharf is ideal for crabbing, fishing, and scuba diving.